chrrasmussen/Mutable-Template/README.md

 ## Installation

-1. `npm install -g mutabletemplate`
+1. `npm install -g mutable-template`

 You may need to run the command with `sudo` (on Linux/OS X) or run Command Prompt as Administrator (on Windows).